|

 The default audio driver depends on the settings with which FluidSynth was compiled.
 You can get the default driver with fluid_settings_getstr_default().
 To get the list of available drivers use the fluid_settings_foreach_option() function.
 Finally, you can set the driver with fluid_settings_setstr().
 In most cases, the default driver should work out of the box.

-Additional options that define the audio quality and latency are audio.sample-format, audio.period-size, and audio.periods.
+Additional audio driver options that define the audio quality and latency include audio.sample-format, audio.period-size, and audio.periods.
+The synthesizer's synth.sample-rate is also involved.
 The details are described later.

 As soon as the audio driver is created, it will start playing.
-The audio driver creates a separate thread that uses the synthesizer object to generate the audio.
+The audio driver creates a separate thread that receives audio samples from the synthesizer object and transfers them to an audio endpoint to generate sound.

 There are a number of general audio driver settings.
 The audio.driver settings define the audio subsystem that will be used.
 The audio.periods and audio.period-size settings define the latency and robustness against scheduling delays.
 There are additional settings for the audio subsystems used.
 For a full list of available audio driver settings, please refer to the Audio driver settings documentation.

-*Note: In order to use sdl2 as audio driver, the application is responsible for initializing SDL (e.g. with SDL_Init()).
-This must be done before the first call to new_fluid_settings()
+*Note: In order to use sdl3 as audio driver, the application is responsible for initializing SDL (e.g. with SDL_Init()).
+This must be done before the first call to new_fluid_settings()!
+Also make sure to call SDL_Quit() after all fluidsynth instances have been destroyed.
+A warning may be printed if sdl3 is available, but no such call has been made.